FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    If there is a problem with the channel bank alignment, simply revised the right bank element.
    The right bank element can be any grid element if it does not cross another connecting channel bank line.

-Program stops; identifying one or more grid elements with too little flood- plain surface.
+Program stops; identifying one or more grid elements with too little floodplain surface.

    The model will generate a message in ERROR.CHK if the channel right bank has is too little surface storage area on the floodplain portion of the element.